Doctors Discourage Detox Cleanses

 Some dietitians and doctors have concerns about restraining whole food groups because this can cause eating disorders.
 Moreover, all the positive effects you have after using detoxes or cleanses are short-term.
 You might lose a few pounds quickly, but soon gain the weight again.

 At the risk of offending some advocates, there is no proven benefit of detoxes or cleanses.
-Under certain circumstances, the Centers of Disease Control and Prevention recommends chelation therapy.
+Under certain circumstances, the Centers for Disease Control and Prevention recommends chelation therapy.
 This is a chemical detoxification procedure for eliminating life-threatening toxic metals from your body.

 Eating healthy meals from each food group and exercising regularly requires more effort than detox cleanses.
 But the combination of good fitness and nutrition is a better way to control weight and improve long-term health.

-To support the writing of useful articles about gastroenterology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-You may sponsor specific articles, remit a small donation, or leave an encouraging comment to keep the work going.
+To support the writing of useful articles about nutrition, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.